Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

+Media industry CPMs tracked here tell a compact story of steady baseline parity with a late lift and above-average volatility.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Media across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Media in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs